oomlout/oomlout_oomp_builder/navigation/hardware/bearing/62000_series/62202_size/15_mm_id_35_mm_od_14_mm_depth/part/readme.md

-# Hardware Bearing 62000 Series 62202 Size 15 mm Id 35 mm Od 14 mm Depth
+# Hardware Bearing 62000 Series 62202 Size 15 mm ID 35 mm OD 14 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base